top of page

-Max Fields and James Plate grew up in inner-city Denver, Colorado.
-Both left the city, making a run for the hills in pursuit of agricultural experience.
-Beginning their education at Fort Lewis College in 2009, both were studying agriculture when they met Beth LaShell, who gave them the opportunity to work at the Old Fort in Hesperus in 2010.
-Fields and Plate participated in the first year of the incubator program at the Old Fort, where they could lease land for agricultural production and gain access to business resources for the 2013 growing season.
+Max Fields grew up in inner-city Denver, Colorado.
+He left the city, making a run for the hills in pursuit of agricultural experience.
+Beginning his education at Fort Lewis College in 2009, he studying agriculture when he met Beth LaShell, who gave him the opportunity to work at the Old Fort in Hesperus in 2010.
+Fields participated in the first year of the incubator program at the Old Fort, where he could lease land for agricultural production and gain access to business resources for the 2013 growing season.
+Through this Fields to Plate was born.

 ABOUT OUR FARM